MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-network-debugging-of-a-virtual-machine-host.md

 After connecting to the VM, hit break on your debugger and you can start debugging.

-To support the debugging connection a Kernel Debug Network Adapter is added and visible in network properties, after the VM is rebooted.
+To support the debugging connection a Kernel Debug Network Adapter is added and visible in network properties after the VM is rebooted.

 ## Troubleshooting KDNET Virtual Machine Network Debugging